Bradfield/algos/sorting-and-searching/the-shell-sort.md

 **gap**, to create a sublist by choosing all items that are `i` items apart.

-This can be seen in Figure 6 &lt;fig\_incrementsA&gt;.
+This can be seen in Figure 6.
 This list has nine items.
 If we use an increment of three, there are three sublists, each of which can be sorted by an insertion sort.
-After completing these sorts, we get the list shown in Figure 7 &lt;fig\_incrementsB&gt;.
+After completing these sorts, we get the list shown in Figure 7.
 Although this list is not completely sorted, something very interesting has happened.
 By sorting the sublists, we have moved the items closer to where they actually belong.